chauff/cse1500-web-transcripts/Lecture-security.md

     - Using a Web application with weak encryption.
     - Using the browser’s "remember this password" option when logging into a Web application.

-3. What does the *same-origin policy* refer to (recall [Lecture 4](Lecture-4.md), in particular Ajax)?
+3. What does the *same-origin policy* refer to, in particular Ajax)?
 How is this related to web security?

 4. Which attack type does this scenario describe: An attacker can browse through other users' Facebook timelines by URL manipulation.